Mike Kessler is of counsel to the Albany and Troy, New York law firm of E. Stewart Jones, Hacker, Murphy, LLP.

-Mike has been an invited to lecture to legal, judicial and medical audiences in twelve different states, three foreign countries, and five international cities.
-He has given Grand Rounds for the Department Obstetrics and Gynecology at Albany Medical Center Hospital, He has been invited to lecture at the Albany Law School, and for American Association for Justice (AAJ), North American Brain Injury Society (NABIS), New York State Bar Association (NYSBA), New York State Trial Lawyers Association (NYTSLA), Brain Injury Association (BIA), Brain Injury Society of New York State (BIANYS) and Capital District Trial Lawyers among a number of other professional organizations.
+Mike has been invited to lecture to legal, judicial, and medical audiences in 13 different states, 3 foreign countries, and five international cities.
+He has given Grand Rounds for the Department of Obstetrics and Gynecology at Albany Medical Center Hospital, He has been invited to lecture at the Albany Law School, and for American Association for Justice (AAJ), North American Brain Injury Society (NABIS), New York State Bar Association (NYSBA), New York State Trial Lawyers Association (NYTSLA), Brain Injury Association (BIA), Brain Injury Society of New York State (BIANYS) and a number of state and local trial lawyer associations.

 Mr. Kessler is admitted to practice in New York and Pennsylvania, as well as the United States Supreme Court.
 He is a Diplomate of the National College of Advocacy.
 Mike is a member of AAJ and served as Chairman of their Traumatic Brain Injury Litigation Group as well as on the Executive Board of the Birth Trauma Litigation Group.
-He is a Charter Member of the New York State Academy of Trial Lawyers and currently serves on its Board of Directors.
+He is a Charter Member of the New York State Academy of Trial Lawyers and served on its Board of Directors.
 He was previously elected to the House of Delegates of NYBSA and was a Director of the Capital Region Affiliate of NYTSLA.
 He is a member of BIA, NABIS, and served on the Board of Directors of BIANYS.

 Mike is also a proud member of the Association of Surfing Lawyers.